-, and then choose the button in the top right hand corner of the pop up screen you will be able to select images already uploaded.
+A screen opens – and here you choose the button in the top right hand corner of the pop up screen.

+You will now be able to select images already uploaded.

-If the image you require is not already there, choose the second tab ‘Upload’ and add your image before returning to the browse screen to choose it.
+If the image you require is not already in the database, choose the second tab ‘Upload’ and add your image before returning to the browse screen to choose it.

 If you right click on the image in the browser window you can select whether you want it to fill the width of the screen, half the width or just a third.